dkperf/SEDRI/README.md

 pData.py iData.py wData.py tData.py

 Each of these scripts connect to solaredge servers and extract data requested.
-Once data has been received and parsed the data is reformated and stored in the \data directory.
+Once data has been received and parsed the data is reformated and stored in the data\ directory as text data files with date codes as titles.

-Another command file is run 'wplot.py'.
+Another command file is 'wplot.py'.
 This program collects/combines the many data files in the data ( one for each day ) directory ( for a date range )  and combines them into a single datafile that the wplot.exe program uses to display the data.